jpsxlr8/Chat-App/README.md

 # Chat-Application with Java Socket Programming
-This is a chat application that's built with Java Socket Programming based on TCP
+A chat application built with Java Socket Programming based on TCP.

-# What includes that project?
+## Features provided by the application

-* Send private messages
+* Able to send private messages.
-* Send group messages
+* Able to send group messages.
-* Send broadcast messages
+* Send broadcast messages.
-* Allows to create a group
+* Allows to create a group.
-* Allows to add users to group
+* Allows to add users to group.
-* Message storage in MYSQL DB.
+* Messages are stored in MYSQL DB.
-* Thread usage for each client.
-* Simple message interface with Java Swing
+* Simple message interface with Java Swing.